Tangerine-Community/Tangerine/README.md

 ````
 cd /tangerine-server/editor
-npm start default
+npm run debug

 ````

-This npm command will run the default gulp command and watch for changes in your code.
+This npm command will run the debug gulp command and watch for changes in your code.
+You may access the app from the index-dev.html page, which makes debugging much easier.

 SSH into another console to your server , docker exec into the same instance, edit your code.